Learning how to save money on food doesn’t have to be hard. Save money on produce with over 30 tips and tricks to help you spend less and eat well!

-There’s a stigma that eating healthy food is expensive.
-It’s true that if you walk into a fancy grocery store and buy whatever suits your fancy at the time, you’ll likely spend more money.
+There’s a myth that eating healthy food is expensive.
+It’s true that if you walk into a fancy grocery shop and buy whatever suits your mood at the time, you’ll likely spend more money.

-However, there are PLENTY of ways you can save money on healthy food, especially on produce.
+However, there are PLENTY of ways you can save money on food, especially on produce.

-Here are my proven strategies, and the best ways on how to save money on produce.
+Here are my proven strategies, and the best ways how to save money on produce.

 Tracking the price of produce over time means never second-guessing whether something is a good deal or not.
 You’ll know right away if an item is too expensive, or if you should buy extras!

-Like ALDI, Grocery Outlet, Lidl, or 99¢ Store.
-These stores carry produce – sometimes organic – for a much lower price than regular grocery stores.
+Discount stores like ALDI, Grocery Outlet, Lidl, or the 99¢ carry produce – sometimes organic – for a much lower price than regular grocery stores.
 Not every store has a good selection, but it’s worth a quick stop to see if your local store is worth a weekly trip!